-The allegation of facts are as follows:
+The allegation of facts is as follows

 - "1.
 The Opposer is the owner of Philippine Trademark Registration No. 60158 for COZAAR issued on 29 March 1995 and effective until 29 March 2015 for "pharmaceutical preparation used in the treatment of hypertension". x x x - 2.
 The Opposer is likewise the owner of Philippine Trademark Registration No. 64377 for HYZAAR issued on 22 April 1997 and effective until 22 April 2017 for "cardiovascular pharmaceuticals". x x x - 4.
 The Opposer has registered and/or applied for the registration of the trademarks COZAAR and HYZAAR in numerous jurisdictions all over the world. x x x - 5.
-The Opposer has registered and/or applied for the registration of other trademarks using the "ZAAR" suffix. $x \times x$ - 6.
-In the U.S.A., the trademarks COZAAR and HYZAAR are registered respectively $\mathbf{x} \cdot \mathbf{x} \cdot \mathbf{x}$ - 7.
-The trademark COZAAR has been used in the Philippines since 1995 and is used in the treatment of hypertension.
-While the trademark HYZAAR has been in use in the Philippines since 1997 for cardiovascular pharmaceuticals. - 8.
+The opposer has registered and/or applied for the registration of other trademarks using the "ZAAR" suffix. x x x - 6.
+In the U.S.A., the trademarks COZAAR and HYZAAR are registered respectively x x x - 7.
+The trademark COZAAR has been used in the Philippines since 1995 and is used in the treatment of hypertension while the trademark HYZAAR has been in use in the Philippines since 1997 for cardiovascular pharmaceuticals. - 8.
 COZAAR and HYZAAR products are sold in many countries worldwide, including but not limited to the Philippines. x x x - 9.
-Net revenue from local and global sales of COZAAR and HYZAAR produces in the period 2005-2007 x x x - 10.
-The Opposer invests heavily in advertising and publicizing the trademarks COZAAR and HYZAAR worldwide, adding to the popularity of the trademarks and the products they designate. x x x
+Net revenue from local and global sales of COZAAR and HYZAAR produces in the period 2005-2007 $x \times x$ - 10.
+The Opposer invests heavily in advertising and publicizing the trademarks COZAAR and HYZAAR worldwide, adding to the popularity of the trademarks and the products they designate. x x x"